stefanpenner/ember-app-kit/README.md

 ### Troubleshooting

-When you run `ember server, You may get errors about files not existing.
+When you run `ember server`, you may get errors about files not existing.
 You'll have to refresh your dependencies by removing the `node_modules` directory, clearing the cache, and rerunning npm & bower install.

 * Import `tests/helpers/start-app` into each acceptance test file.